cmatdesign/AMCF/README.md

 - The application is now ready for use; you need to follow the instructions in the [documentation](https://github.com/SColibri/AMFramework/wiki) on how to get started.

 # Documentation
 A more detailed description of the CAROUSEL software can be found in the [documentation](https://codedocs.xyz/SColibri/AMFramework).
 This includes information about CAROUSEL and instructions on how to use and contribute to CAROUSEL.
+For general aspects of materials design using high-throughput thermodynamic and kinetic simulations, please refer to the webinar available on YouTube https://www.youtube.com/watch?v=hIH1D7ABh54.